THE BEST ROUTE TO CLIMB KILIMANJARO: MORE BACKGROUND INFORMATION

 Is climbing Kilimanjaro safe?

-Yes, with proper preparation, a good guide, and acclimatization, climbing Kilimanjaro is generally safe.
+Yes, with proper preparation, a qualified guide, and a focus on acclimatization, climbing Kilimanjaro is generally safe.
+It’s essential to follow safety guidelines and approach the climb with physical and mental readiness.

 Do I need technical climbing skills for Kilimanjaro?